rillonline/writing/kearsarge/kearsarge.md

 "To be very direct, Ronnie," Tara Lee said, "if someone comes after me, it's like coming after the station itself.
 The powers that be won't tolerate that."

-"That won't help you if you're dead," Josh said.

-"I'm expecting that to keep me from being dead," Tara Lee responded.

 "How soon will we get the autopsy results?"
 I asked.